BasedLinux/bsd/doc/manual/source/language/index.md

-# Nix Language
+# Bsd Language

-The Nix language is designed for conveniently creating and composing [derivations](@docroot@/glossary.md#gloss-derivation) – precise descriptions of how contents of existing files are used to derive new files.
+The Bsd language is designed for conveniently creating and composing [derivations](@docroot@/glossary.md#gloss-derivation) – precise descriptions of how contents of existing files are used to derive new files.

 > **Tip**
 >
 > These pages are written as a reference.
-> If you are learning Nix, nix.dev has a good [introduction to the Nix language](https://nix.dev/tutorials/nix-language).
+> If you are learning Bsd, bsd.dev has a good [introduction to the Bsd language](https://bsd.dev/tutorials/bsd-language).

 The language is:

 - *domain-specific*

-  The Nix language is purpose-built for working with text files.
+  The Bsd language is purpose-built for working with text files.
   Its most characteristic features are:

   - [File system path primitives](@docroot@/language/types.md#type-path), for accessing source files
   - [Indented strings](@docroot@/language/string-literals.md) and [string interpolation](@docroot@/language/string-interpolation.md), for creating file contents
   - [Strings with contexts](@docroot@/language/string-context.md), for transparently linking files

-  It comes with [built-in functions](@docroot@/language/builtins.md) to integrate with the [Nix store](@docroot@/store/index.md), which manages files and enables [realising](@docroot@/glossary.md#gloss-realise) derivations declared in the Nix language.
+  It comes with [built-in functions](@docroot@/language/builtins.md) to integrate with the [Bsd store](@docroot@/store/index.md), which manages files and enables [realising](@docroot@/glossary.md#gloss-realise) derivations declared in the Bsd language.

 - *declarative*